The Life of Riley (1949 film)

 The Life of Riley is a 1949 American comedy film directed by Irving Brecher and starring William Bendix, Rosemary DeCamp and James Gleason.
 It was based on the popular radio show of the same title.
+The film was premiered in Cincinnati, Ohio on 5 March 1949.

-Synopsis
+Plot

 A well-meaning factory employee is struggling financially.
 His career gets a lift when he receives a promotion, but this causes resentment among his fellow workers who believe it is due to the fact his daughter is engaged to the factory owner's son.